-Performance: Computer software used to prepare the annual budget and manage County government financial activity.
-This software will be replaced by the Ascend financial management system in FY17.
+Performance: Computer software program used to prepare the annual budget and manage County government financial activity.
+This software was replaced by the Ascend financial management system in FY17.

-Personal Property: Personal effects, moveable property, goods, and chattel.
+Personal Property: An item of property other than real estate to include Personal effects, moveable property, goods, and chattel.